vmware-archive/ovsdb-client-library/README.md

 From above example we can see the steps of getting an `OvsdbClient` object.

 (1) Construct a `OvsdbPassiveConnectionListener`.
 The `OvsdbPassiveConnectionListenerImpl` takes a `ScheduledExecutorService` for asynchronous operations.
-The thread pool has to contain at least 2 idle threads because 1 thread will be used to listen on the port.
 (2) Implement the `ConnectionCallback` interface and construct a callback object.
 (3) Start listening on the port.
 (4) Get the `OvsdbClient` object from the callback and use it for operations on the OVSDB server.